-The draft Bio-medical Waste Rules were published in June, 2015 inviting suggestions from Public.
-The suggestions/objections received were then examined by the Working Group of Ministry of Environment, Forest & Climate Change and based on the recommendations of the Working Group, the Ministry has published the Bio- medical Waste Management Rules, 2016.
+The draft Bio-Medical Waste Rules were published in June 2015 inviting suggestions from the public.
+The suggestions/objections received were then examined by the Working Group of Ministry of Environment, Forest & Climate Change, and based on the recommendations of the Working Group, the Ministry has published the Bio-Medical Waste Management Rules, 2016.

-- This waste is generated during diagnosis, treatment or immunisation in hospitals, nursing homes, pathological laboratories, blood bank, etc.
+- This waste is generated during diagnosis, treatment, or immunization in hospitals, nursing homes, pathological laboratories, blood banks, etc.

-- Scientific disposal of biomedical waste through segregation, collection and treatment in an environmentally sound manner minimises the adverse impact on health workers and on the environment.
+- Scientific disposal of biomedical waste through segregation, collection, and treatment in an environmentally sound manner minimizes the adverse impact on health workers and the environment.

 - The quantum of waste generated in India is estimated to be 1-2 kg per bed per day in a hospital.